 Maximum number of points possible to obtain in the qualification procedure: 100

 Maximum number of points possible to obtain during the additional entrance exam (second stage of qualification procedure): 100 Minimum number of points needed to pass the entrance exam: 60

-The admission to the University of Warsaw is limited to candidates who have completed Secondary Education which allows them access to higher education in the country which have issued the given diploma.
+Admission to the University of Warsaw is limited only to candidates who have completed Secondary Education which allows them access to higher education in the country which have issued the given diploma.
 The calculation of the score depends of the type of the diploma, and for the detailed information it is best to consult the IRK page of the programme.

 As a general rule, we require all candidates to present grades or results of examination from four subjects: